audiebantnil/ANCustomButton/README.md

 # ANCustomButton
-ButtonWithArrangedImageAndTitle (both web image and assets are supported).
+Button With Arranged Image And Title (both web image and assets are supported).

 ## Usage
 (you can also see sample Xcode project in `/ANCustomButton_Demo`)